advance100/doc_webpack/code-splitting.md

 ## Chunk content

 All dependencies at a split point go into a new chunk.
-Dependencies are also recursivly added.
+Dependencies are also recursively added.

 If you pass a function expression (or bound function expression) as callback to the split point, webpack automatically puts all dependencies required in this function expression into the chunk too.